 7) Here are the Consequences of Exiting a Debt Settlement Plan:

-• The interest rate on your credit card jumps back to previous figures
+- The interest rate on your credit card jumps back to the previous figures

-Please note that this is different than canceling a debt management or credit counseling program.
+Please note that this differs from canceling a debt management or credit counseling program.

 Should You Cancel Your Debt Relief Contract?